Primary Navigation Mobile

 • Four-wheel drive available

-The mild hybrid Nissan Qashqai’s performance is best described as adequate.
+The mild-hybrid Qashqai’s performance is best described as adequate.
 There are two power outputs to choose from here – one with 140hp and one with 158hp.
-Neither will set your pulse racing, but the latter option has a little more grunt and so is preferable if you do a lot of motorway miles.
+Neither will set your pulse racing, but the latter option has a little more grunt and so is preferable if you do a lot of motorway miles and don’t want the hybrid.

-Still, it feels a lot less muscular than the 150hp 1.5-litre petrol engine fitted to Volkswagen Tiguan.
-Its turbocharger wakes up sooner and its gear ratios are better matched to the engine, which means you can take better advantage of the power available.
+Despite this, it doesn’t feel as muscular as the 150hp 1.5-litre petrol fitted to the Volkswagen Tiguan.
+That car’s turbocharger wakes up sooner and its gear ratios are better matched to the engine, which means you can take better advantage of the power available.

 Speaking of which, the Qashqai’s manual gearbox isn’t very well-spaced.
-If you’re wringing its neck to join a motorway slip road, you’ll lose 2,500rpm with each gear shift.
+Even when you’re wringing its neck to join a motorway slip road, you’ll lose 2,500rpm between each gear shift.
 That’s enough to drop the engine just outside of its power band and completely halt your charge.

 It also needs a lot of revs to get moving and will bog down if you’re crawling around town in second gear.
 For instance, if you try to pull away from walking pace in second, the engine will cough and splutter like it’s being fuelled by treacle.
 You can learn to drive around it, but we found it rather frustrating when we first encountered it.